RegenImm-Lab/SciLifeLabServe_limb_data/README.md

 A .dockerignore is included to omit data files from the image - the data is instead mounted on SciLifeLab and is pulled at run time.

-A GitHub Actions workflow is included to automate Docker image builds and updates.

 The image is pushed to the public Docker Hub repo at: docker.io/boleche/shiny-app:v4

 *** note: the image must remain public for the app to run on SciLifeLab ***